givensuman/appa-zsh-theme/README.md

 _As seen on [Awesome](https://github.com/unixorn/awesome-zsh-plugins)!_

 It's based on the [refined](https://github.com/ohmyzsh/ohmyzsh/blob/master/themes/refined.zsh-theme) theme built into the Oh-My-Zsh framework.
-I can't find that theme's author, but they did dmost of the work.
+I can't find that theme's author, but they did most of the work.
 This theme is also, by the transitive property, based off of the [Pure](https://github.com/sindresorhus/pure) theme by Sindre Sorhus and the [nicoulaj](https://github.com/ohmyzsh/ohmyzsh/blob/master/themes/nicoulaj.zsh-theme) theme by Julien Nicoulaud.
 It's zsh themes all the way down, baby.

 Adds version control, virtual environment, and command execution time information to your prompt.
 Requires a patched [Nerd Font](https://github.com/ryanoasis/nerd-fonts) for proper icon rendering.